-Extracted from SUTD Office of Education, Minimum and Maximum Academic Workload Per Term and Auditing Subjects (ED-CDP-023-01), on 27 October 2016.
+Extracted from SUTD Office of Education, Minimum and Maximum Academic Workload Per Term and Auditing Subjects (ED-CDP-023-04), on 03 June 2020.

 4. Auditing Subjects